manish2das/SnakeMania/README.md

 # SnakeMania
-Created a Snake game website for Playing the old game.
+Created a Snake game website for Playing the old game.To memorize the child hood memories